GameAITermProject/Game-AI/Proposal/Informal Proposal.md

 Question we are interested in are:

-- Is decentralized methods superior centralized methods?
+- Is centralized methods superior to decentralized methods?
 - which one of these looks better?

 ## Evaluation Method ##

 Obvious metric for evaluation is time of survival: By using which methods can a team surivive the enivronment is the most amount of time.
 Another thought is to have 2 AI teams using different methods go against each other, but that would add to the complexity.
 We could aslo use the survival rate (survival times/times of encountering enemies) and winning rate(times of beating enemies/times of fighting with enemies) of AI.
 Both of them reflects the success of decision making, and the second one specifically presents how smart the AI fighting skills are.

-Another metric would be to ask people to play against AI, and survey about how do they feel, since intelligent of a game AI could be a subjective subject.
+Another way to evaluate would be to ask people to play against AI, and survey about how do they feel, since intelligent of a game AI could be a subjective subject.
 Other evaluation metrics exist that are better-targeted at specific applications.

 ## Importance ##
-We can see in common games, that difficulties are achieved by making enemy stats stronger.
+In most games difficulties are achieved by making enemy stats stronger.
+We are interested in making it difficult by making AI looks more intelligent and characteristic.

 ## didn't use